Tulsi Vs Basil: Differences and Similarities

 Tulsi vs basil – two herbs often used in cooking with various medicinal properties.
 They may look similar and have overlapping uses, but there are key differences.
 In this article, I’ll explore the similarities and differences between tulsi and basil, their origins, religious significance, and cultural significance.

 Basil, also known as Ocimum basilicum, is a member of the mint family and is commonly used in Italian cuisine.
 It has a sweet and slightly peppery flavor and is often used in pesto, tomato sauce, and salads.
-There are several different types of basil, including sweet basil, Thai basil, and lemon basil, each with their own unique flavor profile and uses.
+There are several different types of basil, including sweet basil, Thai basil, and lemon basil, each with its unique flavor profile and uses.
 Tulsi, on the other hand, also known as holy basil or Ocimum tenuiflorum, is a sacred plant in Hinduism and is often used for religious purposes.
 It has a slightly spicy and bitter taste and is commonly used in teas and Ayurvedic medicine.

 Differences Between Tulsi and Basil